Book a connection call

 What ‘M&E as everyone’s responsibility’ might look like

-Perhaps by now you’re convinced that M&E tasks should be better repartitioned across the project team.
+Perhaps by now you’re convinced that M&E tasks should be better repartitioned across the program team.

 But how to go about that concretely?